Stay Explicit 201

 We want to encourage all organizations on campus to consider requesting a Stay Explicit 201 presentation to ensure that our campus community remains engaged in anti-violence work at the University of Oregon.

 For questions or follow-up about your presentation request, you can contact us at firstname.lastname@example.org.

-With so many students wanting to learn self-defense with their friends, we found a way to make that possible—for free!
-We are offering self-defense workshops for your group or organization and making them free of charge for a limited time.
-Our empowerment based workshops are designed to equip you with a spectrum of skills to help establish and enforce your boundaries.
+For students wanting to learn self-defense with their friends, we offer self-defense workshops specific for your group or organization.
+Our empowerment-based workshops are designed to equip you with a spectrum of skills to help establish and enforce your boundaries.
 What are you waiting for?
 Click the link below to sign up your group.

 Even if you aren’t in need of a presentation right now, our office is always open to constructive feedback.
 We are a student team that aims to meet the current needs of our students at the UO, so your input matters.
 Please use our feedback form to share your perspective on how we’re doing.